FDR control with adaptive procedures and FDR monotonicity: The proposed procedures. The proposed procedures

+(b) From the two equations above it is clear that as all the alternative $E[p_j]$ approach zero, the expectation of both estimators converges to $m_0$. \end{pf}

-We note that a reasonable requirement from an estimator for $m_0$ should be that it is (approximately) unbiased, at least when all hypotheses are null.
-Otherwise we will get a systematic over/under-estimation of $m_0$ and a corresponding over/under-estimation of the FDR.
-The two expressions used above indeed give unbiased estimators for $m_0$.
-In order to show control over the FDR using Thm. \ref{thm:m0_control}, we have to apply small corrections to both estimators, turning them into conservative estimators (i.e. over-estimating $m_0$).
-This is due to two reasons: the first is that the bound on the FDR given in Thm. \ref{thm:m0_control} uses \hatmone (rather than \hatm) and thus we 'lose' one of the p-values and need to correct for that.
-The second reason is that \hatmone appears in the denominator, and its fluctuations have asymmetric influence on the FDR bound.
-This can be illustrated by using Jensen's inequality which gives $E[1/ \hatmone] \geq 1 / E[\hatmone]$, thus showing that an unbiased estimator for $m_0$ will typically show a bias when its reciprocal is used.
-Nevertheless, we show that these two effects can be overcome by applying a small correction, which becomes negligible as the number of hypotheses go to infinity.
+In order to show control of the FDR using Theorem \ref {thm:m0_control}, we have to apply small corrections to both estimators, turning them into conservative estimators (i.e., overestimating $m_0$).
+This is due to two reasons: the first is that the bound on the FDR given in Theorem \ref{thm:m0_control} uses $\hatmone$ (rather than $\hatm$) and, thus, we ``lose'' one of the $p$-values and need to correct for that.
+The second reason is that $\hatmone$ appears in the denominator, and its fluctuations have asymmetric influence on the FDR bound.
+This can be illustrated by using Jensen's inequality which gives $E[1/ \hatmone] \geq1 / E[\hatmone]$, thus showing that an unbiased estimator for $m_0$ will typically show a bias when its reciprocal is used.
+Nevertheless, we show that these two effects can be overcome by applying a small correction, which becomes negligible as the number of hypotheses goes to infinity.